mlerner/mlerner.github.io/_drafts/2021-05-31-scaling-memcache-at-facebook.md

 ### Scaling among regions

+{% maincolumn 'assets/fbmc/architecture.png' 'The same architecture image as above, but repeated for reference.' %}

-Facebook uses many regions around the world to get computers closer to their customers (which in turn results in lower latency) and reduce the risk that abnormal events like a [fire](https://www.datacenterdynamics.com/en/news/fire-destroys-ovhclouds-sbg2-data-center-strasbourg/) or power outage bring your whole site down.
+Facebook uses many regions around the world to get computers closer to their customers (which in turn results in lower latency) and reduce the risk that abnormal events like a [fire](https://www.datacenterdynamics.com/en/news/fire-destroys-ovhclouds-sbg2-data-center-strasbourg/) or power outage bring their whole site down.
 Making a cache among these many regions is certainly difficult, and the paper discusses how _consistency_ is their primary concern at this level.

 At the time of the paper's publication, Facebook relied on MySQL's replication to keep databases up to date between regions.
 One region would be the master, while the rest would be the slaves {% sidenote 'terms' 'I use the terms master/slave from the literature, rather than choosing them myself.' %}.
 Given the huge amount of data that Facebook has, they were willing to settle for eventual consistency (the system will tolerate out of sync data if the slave regions fall behind the master region).